Table of contents

-The eCommerce industry alone is expected to reach annual global revenues of over $4 trillion in 2022, up by over a trillion dollars from 2020.
-This proves there is an expanding market for online retail that offers unique opportunities for entrepreneurs to generate passive income.
+The eCommerce industry alone is expected to reach over $4 trillion annual global revenues in 2022, up by over a trillion dollars from 2020.
+This proves there is an expanding market for online retailers that offers unique opportunities for entrepreneurs to generate passive income.

 No matter which course you choose to follow, there is no denying the appeal of making money while you sleep.
 The additional income can be a game-changer for small businesses.

 There are various ways to earn passive income.
 In Australia, property rental is classed as passive income even if the property is actively managed.
 This can include buying whole properties to rent or renting out a room through a third-party such as AirBnB.

 Some of the most popular ways to generate extra income include investing, renting out property, and generating new revenue streams through products that require little maintenance once produced, such as app development.
 Passive income can also be generated through owning assets that are likely to increase in value, such as art, wine, precious metals and other tangible passion assets.

 The internet has also opened a whole new segment of possibilities, such as blogging, affiliate marketing, online retail, podcasting, and utilising expert knowledge to sell online courses and tutorials.

 With each type of passive income comes its own unique sets of risks and rewards – none absolutely guarantee success.
 However, with enough knowledge and a small initial investment, it is possible (quite literally) to make money while you sleep.